derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/04/2023 16:15:05 : 3 Database Admins walked into a NoSQL bar.
+16/04/2023 16:14:48 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a parrot that says "Squawk!
-Pieces of nine!
-Pieces of nine!"?
-A parrot-ey error.
+The C language combines all the power of assembly language with all the ease-of-use of assembly language.
 <!-- replace-with-joke ends -->